SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

       [Matter Artifacts page](/matter/<docspace-docleaf-version>/matter-prerequisites/matter-artifacts).
   - Bootloader (only valid for the external SPI-flash storage OTA update) project can be built as a part of any Matter Solution in Studio

-- Using the commander tool or Studio, upload the bootloader to the device running the application.
+- Using the commander tool or Simplicity Studio, upload the bootloader to the device running the application.

 ## Running the OTA Download Scenario